 - You can include commercial partners in your team as Co-Investigators.

-- Your will need to develop a strategy to engage advocates (people affected by cancer) and the public in your programme.
-Your final team needs to include advocates, but you don’t need to have recruited these members at EOI stage
+- You will need to develop a strategy to engage patient advocates (people affected by cancer) and engage this community and the public in your programme.
+Your final team needs to include patient advocates, but you don’t need to have recruited these members at EOI stage.

 Read the guidelines?
 Still have questions?
-Get in touch with our team by emailing [email protected] or +44 (0) 20 3469 8855.
-Note our grants office is based in the UK so responses may be slower outside of GMT working hours.
+Get in touch with our team by emailing [email protected] or calling +44 (0) 20 3469 8855.
+Note our grants office is based in the UK so responses may be slower outside of British working hours.